 Our Phase 1a and Phase 1b clinical trials enrolled a total of 67 subjects, including nine patients with mild to moderate Alzheimer's disease.
 In these placebo-controlled trials, COR388 was well-tolerated with no concerning safety signals.
 In the Alzheimer's patients treated with COR388 for 28 days, we found changes in a number of pharmacodynamic biomarkers associated with Alzheimer's disease, including reduced blood levels of RANTES and a reduction of fragments of ApoE in the CSF.
-In addition, data from the Alzheimer's patients treated with COR388 in our Phase 1b clinical trial showed improvements across several exploratory cognitive tests commonly used with Alzheimer's patients and in Alzheimer's trials, including a statistically significant improvement in three measures on the WLA, relative to baseline, numerical but not statistically significant improvements in MMSE scores relative to baseline and placebo and improvements in several measures of cognitive function in the CANTAB relative to baseline and placebo that were not statistically significant.
+In addition, data from the Alzheimer's patients treated with COR388 in our Phase 1b clinical trial showed improvements across several exploratory cognitive tests, including a statistically significant improvement in three measures on the WLA, relative to baseline, numerical but not statistically significant improvements in MMSE scores relative to baseline and placebo and improvements in several measures of cognitive function in the CANTAB relative to baseline and placebo that were not statistically significant.